mfxuus/mfxuus.github.io/_pages/about.md

 ### Graduate Student at UW-Madison

-I am currently a first year graduate student in the Computer Sciences department at the University of Wisconsin-Madison.
+I am currently a second year graduate student in the Computer Sciences department at the University of Wisconsin-Madison.
 My primary research interest is in the field of human-robot interaction, predominantly the social aspect of it, and integrating robotic technologies into human activities and settings.
 In particular, I am interested in long-term companion robot engagement and deployments, as well as their integration within family and school environments.

 Read more about my prior life [working in the industry](#previously-van-robotics).